yangao07/TideHunter/README.md

          -a --ada-mat-rat [FLT]    minimum match ratio of adapter sequence.
 [0.80]
     Output:
          -o --cons-out    [STR]    output file. [stdout]
-         -l --longest              only output the consensus of the longest tandem repeat.
-[False] -F --full-len             only output the consensus that is full-length.
+         -l --longest              only output the consensus sequence of tandem repeat that covers the longest read sequence.
+[False]
+         -F --full-len             only output the consensus sequence that is full-length.
 [False] -f --out-fmt     [INT]    output format.
 [1]
                                        1: FASTA
                                        2: Tabular